 Electronic Data Interchange delivers profound and diverse benefits to a variety of industrial applications.
 From manufacturing sectors to health care, EDI is a strategic, financial, regulatory and environmental asset, helping organizations not only optimize their productivity, but eliminate costly errors in communications and tracking.

-Electronic Data Interchange found an early and eager proponent in the automotive industry that wanted to implement means of enabling "just in time" inventory movement.
-Electronic Data Interchange was not created to replace paper, but rather to decrease the time and error rates associated with the manual data input.
-Since more than 70% of a computers transactional data output becomes a second computer's transactional data input, it's easy to see how Electronic Data Interchange could provide significant time and cost savings.
+EDI found an early and eager proponent in the automotive industry that wanted to implement means of enabling "just in time" inventory movement.
+It was not created to replace paper, but rather to decrease the time and error rates associated with the manual data input.
+Since more than 70% of a computers transactional data output becomes a second computer's transactional data input, it's easy to see how EDI could provide significant time and cost savings.

 Electronic Data Interchange is now widely used both in the United States and globally, based on a number of standards that have been enacted that provide basic guidelines for its use.
 The two standards bodies that are most frequently associated with Electronic Data Interchange are the ANSI X12 standard, used primarily in the US, and the UN EDIFACT standard that is used outside of the United States.
 Here are some of the many advantages of incorporating Electronic Data Interchange into your current communications infrastructure.

-Electronic Data Interchange can be used in a variety of information transactions, including but not limited to:
+Electronic Data Interchange has many benefits, including but not limited to:

 - Strong return on investment.
 The long-term ROI from EDI is considerable – within only a few months of implementation, most businesses see a marked drop in outgoing costs (paper, printing, and filing supplies) and manhours dedicated to information processing.
 Best of all for medium and small businesses, EDI applications are scalable, so when the demands of the organization increase, EDI solutions can be adjusted easily to accommodate the higher data volume.